-"Would you tell Mes.
-Herbert that I begged she would let me see frequently the accounts she receives from Miss Nightingale or Mrs. Bracebridge, as I theor ino details of the wounded, the' Luce no many from officers, &c., about the battle-field, and naturally the former must interest me more than any one.
+"Would you tell Mrs. Herbert that I begged she would let me see frequently the accounts she receives from Miss, Nightingale or Mrs. Bracebridge, as I hear no details of the wounded, the' I see so many from officers, &c., about the battle-field, and naturally the former must interest me more than any one.

-"Let Mrs. Herbert also know that I wish Miss Nightingale and the ladies would tell these poor mobile wounded and sick men that NO ONE dakes a wearmer interest, or feels more for their sufferings, or admires their courage and heroism MORE than their Queen.
-Day and night she thinks of her beloved troops.
-So does the
+"Let Mrs. Herbert also know that I wish Miss Nightingale and the ladies would tell these poor noble wounded and sick men that NO OSUE takes a warmar interest, or feels more for their sufferings, or admires their courage and heroism MORE than their Queen.
+Day and night she thinks of her beloved troops. .
+So does the Prince.

-"Beg Mrs. Herbert to communicate these my words to those ladies, as I know that our sympathy is much valued by these noble fellows.
+Beg Mrs. Herbert to communicate these my words and since I have arrived the weather has been to those ladies, as I know that our sympathy is much (Signed)

-"VICTORIA."
-(Signed)
+" WICTOBIA."